jzh11111110111/jzh11111110111.github.io/content/blog/data-visualization/index.md

 Dynamic Neuro-Symbolic Artificial Intelligence (DyNeSy AI) aims to fulfill three core objectives:
 - non-probabilistic reasoning
 - logical language learnability
-- direct integration of symbolic systems and machine learning.
+- direct integration of symbolic systems and machine learning

 We are looking for 1 Scientist, 3 Engineers, and 1 Domain-Specific Expert to join the team.